calvinmetcalf/coshp/readme.md

 and it will output the reordered file at `./path/to/shape-ordered.shp`

-you can use the `-s` flag to change the suffix to something besides `-ordered`
+you can use the `-s` flag to change the suffix to something besides `ordered`

 ## questions